ptimoney/hledger-tools/README.md

   - Auto formatting of commodities.
   - Auto alignment
 - Syntax Highlighting (heavily based on [mhansen/hledger-vscode](https://github.com/mhansen/hledger-vscode))
+- Parsing of included files with some support for glob patterns.

 ## Known issues:

+- Minimal/No windows support.
+This is planned to be fixed
+- Issues using globs in includes
+  - Globs don't function in abosolute file references
 - Performance is likely terrible.

 ## Unsupported